-Okay, so you don’t have to choose the perfect road trip destination as perfect is not real!
+Okay, so you don’t have to choose the perfect road trip destination, as perfect doesn’t existl!

-But here’s how you can find road trip places that best suit you and your family.
+But here’s how you can find road trip destinations that best suit you and your family.

 Depending on your budget and the type of experiences you want to have, consider this:

 - Make a list of places you want to go and why?

 - What type of holiday/ vacation will it provide?

 - What activities can you do?